pelotech/kic/docs/README.md

 K8s controller to update dns (currently coredns) with ingress configuration to help remove hairpin

 # General
-This is an early stage project with limited scope
+This is an early stage project with limited scope.
+This is currently in alpha level status

 ## Assumptions on the k8s cluster
 1. tls termination is in cluster - invalid cert issues others